Secure multi-party computation: Two-party computation

 In more detail, the garbled circuit is computed as follows.
 The main ingredient is a double-keyed symmetric encryption scheme.
 Given a gate of the circuit, each possible value of its input wires (either 0 or 1) is encoded with a random number (label).
 The values resulting from the evaluation of the gate at each of the four possible pair of input bits are also replaced with random labels.
 The garbled truth table of the gate consists of encryptions of each output label using its inputs labels as keys.
 The position of these four encryptions in the truth table is randomized so no information on the gate is leaked.

 To correctly evaluate each garbled gate the encryption scheme has the following two properties.
 Firstly, the ranges of the encryption function under any two distinct keys are disjoint (with overwhelming probability).
 The second property says that it can be checked efficiently whether a given ciphertext has been encrypted under a given key.
 With these two properties the receiver, after obtaining the labels for all circuit-input wires, can evaluate each gate by first finding out which of the four ciphertexts has been encrypted with his label keys, and then decrypting to obtain the label of the output wire.
 This is done obliviously as all the receiver learns during the evaluation are encodings of the bits.

-The sender's (i.e. circuit creators) input bits can be just sent as encodings to the evaluator; whereas the receiver's (i.e. circuit evaluators) encodings corresponding to his input bits are obtained via a 1-out-of-2 Oblivious Transfer (OT) protocol.
-A 1-out-of-2 OT protocol, enables the sender, in possession of two values C1 and C2, to send the one requested by the receiver (b a value in {1,2}) in such a way that the sender does not know what value has been transferred, and the receiver only learns the queried value.
+The sender's (i.e. circuit creators) input bits can be just sent as encodings to the evaluator; whereas the receiver's (i.e. circuit evaluators) encodings corresponding to his input bits are obtained via a 1-out-of-2 oblivious transfer (OT) protocol.
+A 1-out-of-2 OT protocol enables the sender possessing of two values C1 and C2 to send the one requested by the receiver (b a value in {1,2}) in such a way that the sender does not know what value has been transferred, and the receiver only learns the queried value.

 If one is considering malicious adversaries, further mechanisms to ensure correct behavior of both parties need to be provided.
 By construction it is easy to show security for the sender if the OT protocol is already secure against malicious adversary, as all the receiver can do is to evaluate a garbled circuit that would fail to reach the circuit-output wires if he deviated from the instructions.
 The situation is very different on the sender's side.
 For example, he may send an incorrect garbled circuit that computes a function revealing the receiver's input.
 This would mean that privacy no longer holds, but since the circuit is garbled the receiver would not be able to detect this.
 However, it is possible to efficiently apply Zero-Knowledge proofs to make this protocol secure against malicious adversaries with a small overhead comparing to the semi-honest protocol.